-- implement professional learning programs on effective communication and consultation practices and IT support for parents, as well as staff and students
+- Implement professional learning programs for staff on effective communication and consultation practices and information technology (IT) support for parents, as well as staff and students.

-- allow community representatives to express their diverse approaches to, and understanding of, participation in the school community
+- Enable community representatives to express their diverse approaches to, and understanding of, participation in the school community.

-- utilise parent and community members to participate as leaders in their chosen area such as the school garden, event management, graphic design, fitness programs, policy writing, fundraising initiatives, resilience workshops, yoga.
+- Utilise parent and community members to participate as leaders in their chosen area such as the school garden, event management, graphic design, fitness programs, policy writing, fundraising initiatives, resilience workshops, or yoga.

 Focusing on numeracy

 Condell Park Public School used Early Action for Success as a vehicle to improve home-school partnerships.
 The school focused on numeracy, implementing strategies that would lead to improved student results.
 This was selected to be the focus for the school’s engagement with parents.